Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/GulmiraKairr/ProjectDescription.md

 ### General Topic:

 <hr>
-The project aims to analyze to find any coorelation between demographic background \[of your choice\] presented in the data and depression rate.
+The project aims to analyze to find how the the frequency of depressive disorder reports changed over time for different age groups, genders, and race-ethnicity categories.
 <hr>

 ### The Data set: